My Teaching Scholar Philosophy

 learner-centered and experiential learning approach to

 engaging students.
-A field-focused approach may also aid in
+A field-focused approach is suggested to

-increasing diversity, equity, and inclusion (DEI) in the
+aid in increasing involvement and belonging in the

 geosciences.
-Thus, I have pursued increasing DEI vigorously
+Thus, I have pursued increasing the involvement

-teach in.
-Recent pedagogical research (Jones and Washko,
+course I teach in.
+Recent pedagogical research (Jones and

 “The strength of field activities lies in (1) the